 Member in good standing of the Bar.

-Five (5) years of related experience in labor law and litigation required, ten (10) years preferred.
-Aviation experience preferred.
+Seven (7) years of experience in labor law and litigation, preferably in aviation; ten (10) or more years strongly preferred.

 Experience in collective bargaining, grievance, and arbitration preferred.